Billy Joel: 1994–2013: Touring and new singles

 On January 26, 2008, Joel performed with the Philadelphia Orchestra at the city's Academy of Music 151st anniversary concert.
 The event premiered an orchestral version of his classical piano piece "Waltz No. 2 (Steinway Hall)" from Fantasies & Delusions, arranged by Brad Ellis and the composer.
-Accompied throughout by the orchestra, Joel's 44-minute set included some of his lesser-known songs, such as "Scandinavian Skies" and "Where's the Orchestra?" from The Nylon Curtain, as well as "Uptown Girl", which he had largely dropped from his live repertoire.
+Accompanied throughout by the orchestra, Joel's 44-minute set included some of his lesser-known songs, such as "Scandinavian Skies" and "Where's the Orchestra?" from The Nylon Curtain, as well as "Uptown Girl", which he had largely dropped from his live repertoire.
 The concert and associated ball were part of the academy's fund-raising efforts to establish a "Billy Joel Fund for Music Education", to which the singer donated his fee for the evening.

 On March 10, 2008, Joel inducted his friend John Mellencamp into the Rock and Roll Hall of Fame.

 Joel sold out 10 concerts at the Mohegan Sun Casino in Uncasville, Connecticut from May to July 2008.
-The casino honored him with a banner displaying his name and the number 10 to hang in the arena.
 On June 19, 2008, Joel played a concert at the grand re-opening of Caesars Windsor (formerly Casino Windsor) in Windsor, Ontario, Canada, to an invite-only crowd for Casino VIPs.
 His mood was light and joke-filled, even introducing himself as "Billy Joel's dad" and stating "you guys overpaid to see a fat bald guy".
 He also admitted that Canadian folk-pop musician Gordon Lightfoot was the musical inspiration for "She's Always A Woman".

 On July 16 and 18, 2008, Joel played the final concerts at Shea Stadium before its demolition.
 His guests included Tony Bennett, Don Henley, John Mayer, John Mellencamp, Steven Tyler, Roger Daltrey, Garth Brooks and Paul McCartney.
 The concerts were featured in the 2010 documentary film Last Play at Shea.
 The film was released on DVD on February 8, 2011.
 The CD and DVD of the show, Live at Shea Stadium, were released a month later on March 8.

 On December 11, 2008, Joel recorded his own rendition of "Christmas in Fallujah" during a concert at Acer Arena in Sydney and released it as a live single in Australia only.
-It is the only official release of Joel performing "Christmas in Fallujah", as Cass Dillon sang on the 2007 studio recording and the handful of times the song was played live in 2007.,Joel sang the song throughout his December 2008 tour of Australia.
+It is the only official release of Joel performing "Christmas in Fallujah", as Cass Dillon sang on the 2007 studio recording and the handful of times the song was played live in 2007.
+Joel sang the song throughout his December 2008 tour of Australia.